Communist state: National-democratic state

-The concept of the national-democratic state tried to theorize how a state could develop socialism by bypassing the capitalist mode of production.
-While the theory of non-capitalist development was first articulated by Vladimir Lenin, the novelty of this concept was applying it to the progressive elements of the national liberation movements in the Third World.
+The concept of the national-democratic state tried to theorise how a state could develop socialism by bypassing the capitalist mode of production.
+While Vladimir Lenin first articulated the theory of non-capitalist development, the novelty of this concept was applying it to the progressive elements of the national liberation movements in the Third World.
 The term national-democratic state was introduced shortly after the death of Stalin, who believed colonies to be mere lackeys of Western imperialism and that the socialist movement had few prospects there.

-The countries in which the national liberations movements took power and which instituted an anti-imperialist foreign policy and sought to construct a form of socialism were considered as national-democratic states by Marxist–Leninists.
+The countries where the national liberation movements took power and instituted an anti-imperialist foreign policy and sought to construct a form of socialism were considered national-democratic states by Marxist–Leninists.
 An example of a national-democratic state is Egypt under Gamal Abdel Nasser which was committed to constructing Arab socialism.
-With the exception of Cuba, none of these states managed to develop socialism.
+Except Cuba, none of these states developed socialism.
 According to scholar Sylvia Woodby Edington, this might explain why the concept of the national-democratic state "never received full theoretical elaboration as a political system."
 However, one feature was clearly defined, namely, that these states did not need to be led by a Marxist–Leninist party.